Tarski's Truth Definitions

 The reservation is that Tarski's definition of satisfaction in the 1933 paper doesn't in fact mention the class of assignments that satisfy a formula F. Instead, as we saw, he defines the relation ‘a satisfies F’, which determines what that class is.
 This is probably the main reason why some people (including Tarski himself in conversation, as reported by Barbara Partee) have preferred not to describe the 1933 definition as compositional.
 But the class format, which is compositional on any reckoning, does appear in an early variant of the truth definition in Tarski's paper of 1931 on definable sets of real numbers.
 Tarski had a good reason for preferring the format ‘a satisfies F’ in his 1933 paper, namely that it allowed him to reduce the set-theoretic requirements of the truth definition.
 In sections 4 and 5 of the 1933 paper he spelled out these requirements carefully.

-The name ‘compositionality’ is from a paper of Katz and Fodor in 1963 on natural language semantics.
+The name ‘compositional(ity)’ first appears in papers of Putnam in 1960 (published 1975) and Katz and Fodor in 1963 on natural language semantics.
 In talking about compositionality, we have moved to thinking of Tarski's definition as a semantics, i.e. a way of assigning ‘meanings’ to formulas.
 (Here we take the meaning of a sentence to be its truth value.)
 Compositionality means essentially that the meanings assigned to formulas give at least enough information to determine the truth values of sentences containing them.
 One can ask conversely whether Tarski's semantics provides only as much information as we need about each formula, in order to reach the truth values of sentences.
 If the answer is yes, we say that the semantics is fully abstract (for truth).
 One can show fairly easily, for any of the standard languages of logic, that Tarski's definition of satisfaction is in fact fully abstract.

 As it stands, Tarski's definition of satisfaction is not an explicit definition, because satisfaction for one formula is defined in terms of satisfaction for other formulas.
 So to show that it is formally correct, we need a way of converting it to an explicit definition.
 One way to do this is as follows, using either higher order logic or set theory.
 Suppose we write S for a binary relation between assignments and formulas.
 We say that S is a satisfaction relation if for every formula G, S meets the conditions put for satisfaction of G by Tarski's definition.
 For example, if G is ‘G1 and G2’, S should satisfy the following condition for every assignment a: